THE LITTORAL IN MONTENEGRO

 Montenegro Hostel Team

-The ruins of fortress Haj Nehaj stand on a lone and inaccessible hill (255m above sea level) to the north of Sutomore.
-To get to it, take the road for Zagradje village, the hill and the fortress are to your right and, as the path ascending from the road is not marked, you should ask the locals for direction on rely on your own estimate.
+The ruins of fortress Haj Nehaj stand on alone and inaccessible hill (255m above sea level) to the north of Sutomore.
+To get to it, take the road for Zagradje village, the hill and the fortress are to your right, and, as the path ascending from the road is not marked, you should ask the locals for direction on relying on your own estimate.
 The steep climb passes through a forest and ends up in front of the gate Haj Nehaj.
-This impressive stronghold was built by Venetians in mid 16th century as the main defensive point of Spič.
+This impressive stronghold was built by Venetians in the mid 16th century as the main defensive point of Spič.

 Montenegro Hostel Team